Appearance in Blazor Diagram Component

 How to customize the appearance of an annotation

-You can change the font style of the annotations with the font specific properties (FontSize, FontFamily, Color).
+You can change the font style of the annotations with the font specific properties such as FontSize, FontFamily, and Color.
 The following code explains how to customize the appearance of the annotation.

 • The annotation’s Bold, Italic, and TextDecoration properties are used to style the annotation’s text.